SteveBarnett/Remixing/index.md

 I like making **pictures**, with cameras or pens and pencils.
 Often abstract, strange juxtapositions, or iconography and patterns.
 I go by the nickname Max Barners.
 [See some of my photos on Instagram](https://www.instagram.com/maxbarners/).
 [I like to sketch and draw](/art/), especially in small and weird ways.

-I like making and listening to **music**.
-I made themed playlists for a series of "house parties for grown ups" (start early, dance a lot, finish early).
-The mixes live at [my profile on Mixcloud](https://www.mixcloud.com/MaxBarners/).
-I tinker with making electronic music using Ableton Live and [post the music here](/music/).

 I occasionally run small ["events"](/eventing/) for small(ish) groups of friends.
 I'm one of the organisers for [One Mindful Breath](https://www.onemindfulbreath.org.nz/), a secular dharma practice community in Wellington, Aotearoa New Zealand.

 ## Work